 Alibaba's Tmall to set up centre in Shanghai

-BEIJING, April 26 (Reuters) - Alibaba's 9988.HK Tmall plans to set up a new centre in Shanghai, as it faces increasing competition from ByteDance and Pinduoduo Inc PDD.O which are expanding their e-commerce operations in the city.
+BEIJING, April 26 (Reuters) - Alibaba's 9988.HK e-commerce site Tmall plans to set up a new centre in Shanghai for some of its divisions, as it faces increasing competition from rivals expanding their operations in the city.

 ((Y.Sun@thomsonreuters.com; +86 10 66271262; Reuters Messaging: y.sun.thomsonreuters.com@reuters.net))